shansing/xavior/README.md

   -rp   <receivePassword>    password when receving data
 ```

-Due to the nature of XOR, there is no need to distinguish the server and client, so the following command can be executed on both sides:
+Due to the nature of XOR, there is no need to distinguish the server and client, so the following command can be executed on the server side and the client:

 ```sh
  ./xavior -l "0.0.0.0:2222" -r "127.0.0.1:22" -sp "123456" -rp "123456"
 ```

-You can also specify different passwords for downstream and uplink.
-That adds a little security to active detection; but note that it is still insecure!
+You can specify different passwords for downstream and uplink.
+That adds a little security to active detection.
+But please note that it is still insecure!

 ## Example